How To Grow Brussel Sprouts - Growing Brussel Sprouts Provides You with A Great Winter Vegetable

 A light frost will help the sprouts to develop a sweeter flavor.
 Start to harvest sprouts from the bottom of the stalk and work upwards when they are about one and a half inches in diameter.

-One of the main diseases that affect brussel sprouts is club root.
+One of the main diseases that affect Brussel sprouts is club root.
 This is a problem that develops in acidic soil, and the best treatment for this is to add lime to the soil to make it neutral.
-If you are thinking how to grow brussel sprouts then regularly checking the pH level of the soil is one of the most important checks you can make.
+If you are thinking how to grow this vegetable, then regularly checking the pH level of the soil is one of the most important checks you can make.

-The main pests on brussel sprouts are mealy aphids and various caterpillars.
-If you detect these pests then use pest control spray or remove the eggs or caterpillars by hand.
+The main pests are mealy aphids and various caterpillars.
+If you detect these pests then use organic pest control spray or remove the eggs or caterpillars by hand.

 Crop rotation can really help to keep pests down - repeatedly planting the same vegetables in the same patch of ground encourages pests and nutrient depletion.